google/applied-machine-learning-intensive/v2/xx_career_development/06_giving_and_receiving_feedback.md

 ![](res/feedback04.png)

 <!--
 What about this one?
-[Elicit student contributions and respond.]
+What’s the difference between the two pieces of feedback shown here?

 Truly helpful: “I” statement, behavior- and observation-focused, balanced, looking toward the future Er...not so helpful…: person-focused, vague, unkind, entirely critical, “you” statements